Lose weight by achieving higher ketone levels

 Feel free to read my accounts of a two-month personal trial:

-- Experiment: Optimal ketosis for weight loss and increased performance
+- Experiment: Higher ketone levels for weight loss and increased performance

 - Four weeks of strict LCHF and ketone monitoring